Key Steps in Setting Up a Profitable Email Marketing Program

-You should start with the right ESP (email service provider).
-A good ESP company should be able to provide you with: order data syncing, A/B testing, stability of core integrations, reporting, and customer support, some of which we will touch upon a bit later.
-The most recommended ESPs are Klaviyo and MailChimp.
+You should start with the right ESP (Email Service Provider).
+A good ESP should be able to provide you with order data syncing, A/B testing, stability of core integrations, reporting, and customer support, some of which we will touch upon a bit later.

 Apps are the second thing you should be looking at and it is important to choose apps that will work best for you.
 Important apps include the ones that provide product review requests, loyalty or referral programs, and popups.